By Andy Metzger

 Prosecutors will no longer attempt to prove that fraud was committed when Anthony Mataragas was appointed from Middlesex Juvenile Court to Peabody District Court.
 Mataragas was allegedly sponsored by Senate President Therese Murray and former Senate Majority Leader Fred Berry.
 Prosecutors could still attempt to prove his appointment to the Middlesex juvenile court was corrupted.

 Prosecutors are also dropping their mail-fraud charge related to Lisa Martin, who obtained a job at Worcester County Probate and Family Court.
-Martin was sponsored by a state representative, according to the indictment.

 Young has required prosecutors to prove the mail fraud charges before moving on to prove the broader charge that the three operated as a criminal enterprise, committing crimes of mail fraud and bribery to keep the enterprise in business.